jethrodaniel/os/readme.md

 # os

-a x86 operating system, for education's sake.
+an x86 operating system, for education's sake

 ### prereqs